Superflows-AI/docs/docs/getting-started/playground-testing.md

 ### Test mode

-Test mode enables you to play with your copilot without connecting to your API.
+Test mode enables you to play with your assistant without connecting to your API.

 Test mode can be enabled or disabled with the toggle on the right hand side of the screen in the sidepanel underneath the language setting.

-When enabled, test mode means the copilot will generate artifical data to respond to the request made in the Playground.
+When enabled, test mode means the assistant will generate artifical data to respond to the request made in the Playground.
 The artificial data will be generated based on the type and description provided for the endpoint being mock queried in the API Specification.

 Test mode only applies to the Playground.
 It will not impact any requests made to our API.

 ### Developer mode

-When debugging or testing the copilot, it can be useful to see the thought process of the copilot and requests made by the copilot.
+When debugging or testing the assistant, it can be useful to see the thought process of the assistant and requests made by the assistant.

 To view these within the playground, Developer mode should be enabled.
 When enabled you will be able to see the reasoning, plan, and requests sent to your API, as well as the output to the user.